Density version of the Ramsey problem and the directed Ramsey problem: The case

 \end{prop}

-\begin{proof} Take the disjoint union of $n/(C+1)$ cliques of size $C+1$, and let the edges inside any clique be blue.
-Order the cliques and the vertices inside the cliques, and assign to each vertex a pair $(i,j)$ if the vertex is the $i$th vertex in the $j$th clique.
-Make a lexicographic order of the pairs associated to the vertices, and divide it into $n/(C+1)$ vertex sets of equal size $C+1$.
-Let us color the edges red inside every such vertex set.
-Clearly, no blue edge was recolored since the distance is at least $n/(C+1) \geq C+1$ between the endpoints of a blue edge in the lexicographic order.
-Hence, if all the other edges are colored with both colors, then $Cn$ will be the number of unicolored edges, while a monochromatic clique has at most $n/(C+1)$ vertices due to the pigeon-hall principle. \end{proof}
+\begin{proof} Let $r$ be the remainder in the division $n:(C+1)$.
+Take the disjoint union of $\lfloor n/(C+1)\rfloor$ cliques of size $C+1$, and a clique of size $r$ and call it $K$.
+Observe first that the number of edges is at most $m/2$ in $K$.
+Consider now $K'$ and $K''$, two copies of $K$.
+Since $C+1 \leq n/(C+~1)$, it is easy to see that one can pack them into a complete graph $K_n$, i.e. there exists an edge-disjoint placement of them onto the same set of $n$ vertices.
+In fact, this is a very special case of the famous Hajnal-Szemer\'edi theorem \cite{eha}, which states that if $H$ is an $n$-vertex graph with $\Delta(G) \leq q$, then $H$ packs with the graph H' whose components are complete graphs of size $\lfloor n/(q+1)\rfloor$ or $\lceil n/(q+1)\rceil$.
+Color the edges of $K'$ blue and the edges of $K''$ red.
+Hence, if all the other edges of $K_n$ are colored with both colors, then at most $m$ will be the number of unicolored edges, while a monochromatic clique has at most $\lfloor n/(C+1)\rfloor+1$ vertices due to the pigeon-hall principle. \end{proof}

-In other words, in the proof of Proposition \ref{bound2} we apply that if the $n$-vertex $H$ is the disjoint union of some cliques $K_{C+1}$, then $H$ packs with itself if and only if $C+1 \leq n/(C+~1)$ holds.
-This is a very special case of the famous Hajnal-Szemer\'edi theorem \cite{eha}, which states that if $H$ is an $n$-vertex graph with $\Delta(G) \leq r$, then $H$ packs with the graph $H'(n, r+1)$ whose components are complete graphs of size $n/(r+1)$.